bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/01-Environment/infrastructure.md

 ---

 #### <font color='red'>data volume</font>
-You will a /data volume which gets mapped to LDOS as a Pentaho File Repository.
+You will require a /data volume which gets mapped to LDOS, as a Pentaho File Repository.

 ---